calacademy-research/minibar/README.md

 When your barcode file has a different order of columns, you can use the **-col** option to describe this.
 The default 5 column description of mapping Sample ID, Forward barcode, etc. into column positions is `-col 1,2,3,4,5`

-Let's say your 5 column file has the two primers in the first 2 columns and the Sample ID at the end: FwPrimer, RvPrimer, FwIndex, RvIndex, SampleID.
-Remember we need these data:  (1) Sample ID, (2) Forward Barcode index, (3) Forward Primer, (4) Reverse Barcode index, (5) Reverse Primer.
-You'd use this setting to describe the file `-col 3,5,2,4,1`
+To make it complicated, let's say your 5 column file has the two primers in the first 2 columns and the Sample ID at the end: FwPrimer, RvPrimer, FwIndex, RvIndex, SampleID.
+Remember we need these data:  Sample ID, Forward Barcode index, Forward Primer, Reverse Barcode index, Reverse Primer.
+You'd use this setting to describe the file `-col 5,3,1,4,2` since SampleID is in col 5, FwIndex col 3, FwPrimer col 1, RvIndex col 4, RvPrimer col 2.